milescb/traccc-gnn-standalone/README.md

 ## Getting ITk geometry files

 To access the ITk geometry files, you must have a cern account and be able to access the `eos` area.
-First, sign up for the `atlas-tdaq-phase2-EFTracking-developers` e-group; then, the geometry files can be found at ` /eos/project/a/atlas-eftracking/GPU/ITk_data/ATLAS-P2-RUN4-03-00-00/`.
+First, sign up for the `atlas-tdaq-phase2-EFTracking-developers` e-group; then, the geometry files can be found at `/eos/project/a/atlas-eftracking/GPU/ITk_data/ATLAS-P2-RUN4-03-00-00/`.
+If not running on `lxplus`, download this directory somewhere convenient, then run the executable by pointing it to the directory you downloaded the files to: `./TracccGpuStandalone <path_to_dir>`, of if on `lxplus`, run with `./TracccGpuStandalone /eos/project/a/atlas-eftracking/GPU/ITk_data/ATLAS-P2-RUN4-03-00-00/`.